Feeding the Hoof 7-30-08 Pete Ramey 2018 additional material added to end

 "I have also recently completed the 'Nutrition as Therapy' and 'Equine Cushings/Insulin Resistance' courses.
 They too were worth every penny...
 Looking forward to the rest of the courses when I can find the time."
 Pete

 My “Poor Folks Cheater Diet” is inferior to custom balancing, but will make a dramatic difference anywhere in the world for pennies per day.
-Per 1,000 pounds (450kg) body weight, feed daily 450 grams of poly zinc, 150 grams of poly copper (double these two if iron is high in ground and water), plus 2 tablespoons of plain white loose salt.
-If the horse is eating hay instead of grass as the primary forage, add 2,000 iu of human vitamin E oil pills and a cup of fresh ground or stabilized flax every day.
-If the horse is having uncompensated sugar problems (splat-footed horse on green pasture, etc.) add 10 grams (less-than-level tablespoon) daily of magnesium oxide.
+Per 1,000 pounds (450kg) body weight, feed daily 450mg of zinc, 150mg of copper (double these two if iron is high in ground and water), plus 2 tablespoons of plain white loose salt.
+If the horse is eating hay instead of grass as the primary forage, add 3,000 iu of human vitamin E oil pills and a cup of fresh-ground or stabilized flax every day.
+If the horse is having uncompensated sugar problems (splat-footed horse on green pasture, etc.) add 10 grams (less-than-level tablespoon) daily of magnesium oxide - decrease magnesium oxide dose if stools loosen - discontinue magnesium after 6 weeks, pending forage testing to balance with calcium and phosphorus.

 Added 8-3-18: copied from the pinned post on my Facebook Group, Hoof Rehab Help – there’s a lot of the same info as above, but also some updated information on supplements available in other countries and my current feeding program at home.